 Habitat will pay all costs for materials and AIP work as a GRANT TO YOU, but a restriction will be placed on the deed of your home.
 You will not have to repay the grant unless you sell or transfer ownership of your home within 5 years after AIP work is completed.
 If you continue to live in your home for 5 years after work is completed and follow all grant terms, your balance is reduced to ZERO, and you owe nothing.
 The grant restriction is forgiven at a rate of 20% per year.
 You will also need to participate in post-project surveying at 2 months, 1 year, and 3 years after work has been completed.

-All AIP program clients are required to pay a $20 fee to Habitat to cover the cost of recording the deed restriction with the Hamblen, Grainger or Claiborne County Register of Deeds.
+All AIP program clients are required to pay a $12 fee to Habitat to cover the cost of recording the deed restriction with the Hamblen or Grainger County Register of Deeds.
 All persons listed on the deed and mortgage must sign the deed restriction, as well as other required documents.

 |Time in Home AFTER